The Mutiny of the Elsinore (1920 film)

 The Mutiny of the Elisnore is a 1920 American silent action-adventure film directed by Edward Sloman and starring Mitchell Lewis, Helen Ferguson, and Noah Beery Sr. It is an adaptation of the 1914 Jack London novel The Mutiny of the Elsinore.
-An incomplete copy of the film survives at the UCLA Film and Television Archive.
+An incomplete copy of the film survives at the UCLA Film & Television Archive.

 Plot

 As described in a film magazine, during a cruise of the Elsinore, Captain Nathaniel Somers (MacGregor) is assassinated and John Pike (Lewis) takes control of the schooner to provide an income for the skipper's son Dick (Casson Ferguson).
 The latter dislikes the sea, but Pike insists that he make the voyage to keep his obligations to Margaret West (Helen Ferguson), daughter of a former half-owner of the ship.
 Members of the crew are cut-throats, and mutiny at the earliest opportunity, giving Pike the fight for his life.